 Read that again.
 And once more, please.

 Now let’s get a few things clear.
-I am not saying with certainty that Maurice Lashford is a prize buffoon.
 The Halesowen News does not report the full context of those sentencing remarks.
 It may be that the Defendant had resiled from that feature of her mitigation, allowing the magistrates to readily dismiss it.
 It may be that, in accordance with the Court of Appeal authority of R v Newton Cr.App.R.
-13, having doubts as to the veracity of the defendant’s account the magistrates invited her to give evidence on oath, and, she having either done so unimpressively or having refused, Mr Lashford felt able to safely reject her explanation.
+13, having doubts as to the veracity of the defendant’s account the magistrates invited her to give evidence on oath, and, she having either done so unimpressively or having refused, the bench felt able to safely reject her explanation.

-But, if he is of the same disposition and temperament as some of the magistrates in front of whom I have appeared, I cannot rule out the possibility that he instantly rejected a prima facie plausible strand of mitigation because the colour didn’t fit into the limited spectrum cast by the dispersive prism of privilege through which he views the world.
+But, if they are of the same disposition and temperament as some of the magistrates in front of whom I have appeared, I cannot rule out the possibility that they instantly rejected a prima facie plausible strand of mitigation because the colour didn’t fit into the limited spectrum cast by the dispersive prism of privilege through which they view the world.

-There is no doubt that there are some excellent magistrates.
-When I say “no doubt”, I mean “a law of averages that would support the statistical probability”.
+There is no doubt that there are some good magistrates.
 But those who volunteer with open minds and honourable intentions are, in my experience, stymied by colleagues whose collective common faults can be reeled off rote by any solicitor or barrister who has spent an afternoon holding back tears of frustration before a lay bench.

 They are slow.
 They will take an hour to deal with a hearing that will take a professional District Judge a couple of minutes.
 They are entirely unrepresentative of those in respect of whom they sit in judgment, in age, social background, culture, ethnicity and class.
 They are predisposed to accepting prosecution – in particular police officers’ – evidence, where juries tend to analyse with a greater, deserved degree of scepticism.
 They will variously misunderstand, misapply or blatantly ignore basic principles of law, such as the presumption of innocence.
 The decree of the Queen of Hearts presiding over the trial of the stolen tarts – “Sentence first – verdict afterwards” – acts as the adopted motto of much magistrates’ court justice.

 I could go on.
 In future posts I will.
-Because to those outside the system, the dictum of Maurice Lashford probably strikes as an anomaly.
+Because to those outside the system, the dictum of the Mars Bar magistrates probably strikes as an anomaly.
 Whereas those inside the system know that such sentiments are expressed, distilled and formulated into sentences of up to a year in prison every single day, in every magistrates’ court in the land.
 95% of criminal cases are dealt with by the magistrates’ court, by volunteers with no legal qualification and an invariably skewed perspective on social matters.
-And while not every magistrate is Maurice Lashford, I can say without hesitation that the gravest instances of injustice I have witnessed in my career have all occurred at the hands of magistrates.
+And I can say without hesitation that the gravest instances of injustice I have witnessed in my career have all occurred at the hands of lay benches.

-The problem, in my humble view, is not Maurice Lashford.
-It’s a system that allows Maurice Lashfords to self-select as arbiters of justice, when justice would be far better served by increasing the number of professional District Judges sitting in the magistrates’ courts.
+The problem, in my humble view, is not the magistrates in this case.
+The problem is a system that allows people to self-select as arbiters of justice, when justice would be far better served by increasing the number of professional District Judges sitting in the magistrates’ courts.
 None of the above would have happened with a District Judge.
 And I would bet £328.75 that a DJ would have dealt with Louisa Sewell with at least a smidgen of humanity.